Writehand-Solutions/prompt-stash/README.md

-# Cult Prompt Stash
+# Prompt Builder

 ## What is this project?

-Cult Prompt Stash is an advanced AI Prompt Management System designed to help users create, organize, and manage prompts for various AI models.
+Prompt Builder is an advanced AI Prompt Management System designed to help users create, organize, and manage prompts for various AI models.
 It features a web-based interface with a robust AI agent system and extensible tools, streamlining your AI prompt workflow.

 ## Key Features